livingdocsIO/documentation/design/upload.md

 The tool will ask you to provide a host (the default is fine) and enter your email and password for the Livingdocs Beta environment.
 If everything goes well you should get an output like this: `info publish Published the design boilerplate@0.3.0 to http://api.livingdocs.io/designs/boilerplate/0.3.0` (of course with your own design name and version).

-Go ahead and try you the URL by simply pasting it into a browser.
-You should see your design configuration file as a JSON.
+Go ahead and fetch the URL by simply pasting it into a browser.
+You should see the JSON design configuration file.

-### Configuring the design with your account
+### Using the design in your account

 In your Livingdocs Beta account you will not yet see your design.
 You will first need to configure it with your account.
 This is where it gets really bumpy (sorry...).